-Container software systems such as Docker are increasingly being used to create large platforms for distributed applications that can run in the cloud and driving the need to understand the need for Container Networking.
+Container software systems such as Docker are increasingly being used to create large platforms for distributed applications that can run in the cloud and drive the need to understand the need for Container networking (& Docker networking).
 The primary advantage of containers is they can run large, distributed applications with low overhead by sharing a stripped-down operating system (usually based on Linux), an approach that can be more efficient than using virtual machines.

 Containers, compared to virtual machines (VMs) such as those produced and managed within VMware environments, are much simplified.
 They often contain minimal Linux operating systems such as CoreOS or, more recently, a minimal Windows Server system called Nano Server.
-But in order to function properly, container systems need networking functionality to connect distributed applications across the cloud.
+But to function appropriately, container systems need networking functionality to connect distributed applications across the cloud.

 Birth of a Distributed System for Container Networking